-Dan Ward was raised in Central Virginia and attended Virginia public schools before graduating from Vanderbilt University on a ROTC scholarship.
-Dan spent 25 years in the Marine Corps flying in combat missions over Iraq, Bosnia and Kosovo.
-He later served as a senior military advisor at the Department of State where he was promoted to Colonel and managed operations in Syria and Ukraine before retiring in late 2014.
-Dan then began flying 777s commercially and advocating aviation safety issues for the Air Line Pilot Association (ALPA) on Capitol Hill.
-He lives on a farm in Orange with his wife and two children, where he raises cattle and runs a sawmill repurposing historic lumber.
+Dan Ward was raised in Central Virginia and attended Virginia public schools before accepting an NROTC scholarship to Vanderbilt University.
+After graduation, Dan spent 25 years in the Marine Corps flying attack jets in combat missions over Iraq, Bosnia, and Kosovo.
+Colonel Ward later served as a senior military advisor in President Obama's State Department where he ran cooperative defense programs in Syria and Ukraine before retiring in late 2014.
+As a civilian, Dan pilots 777s and until he became a candidate for Congress, he advocated for increased aviation safety on behalf of the Air Line Pilots Association (ALPA).

 Dan lives on a farm in Orange with his wife where they raise cattle and run a sawmill repurposing historic lumber.
 They have two children in college and two dogs running around the farm.